 Think creatively and strategically about other bodies you may be able to proactively approach for funding.
 They might not necessarily advertise scholarships or bursaries, but could you make a convincing case for them to support you?
 Are there any foundations in your local or home community that would be willing to support you?

-Think about what you can offer a potential sponsor.
+In addition to the above, think about what you can offer a potential sponsor.
 Could you undertake some research for them, give them free publicity, give a lecture/presentation, write a report etc?